 The more I thought about this, the more it concerned me, and the more it seemed there must be a solution to this problem.
 This especially becomes a problem when you start talking about regulations around software development and the legal responsibility involved with software that is tightly coupled to human life and well-being, for example software in self-driving cars.

 Coming from a security background, I knew that a digital signature could solve this problem.
 So, being familar with GPG, an encryption and digital signing tool that is often used to digitally sign and encrypt emails, I decided to search and see if Git supported integration with GPG.
 Sure enough it does, specifically for signing commits and tags.
-Knowing this, the next step was to setup and configure my machine, which is running macOS Sierra Version 10.12.6 (16G29).
+Knowing this, the next step was to setup and configure my machine, which is running macOS Ventura Version 13.0.1.

 How I Did It

 The following is a breakdown of the final set of steps I took to get Git and GPG functioning together.
 It took me a number of tries to get to this point, as numerous articles didn't seem to work for me with version 2.3.8 of GPG, which is what I am using.
 It is also probably worth mentionining that I am using Git version 2.38.1.

 The first thing is to make sure that you have the necessary dependencies installed.
 I did this via Homebrew, and recommend the same.

 brew install gnupg pinentry-mac

 The above installs

 gpg) the tool set for digital signing, and

 pinentry-mac, a tool to securely prompt and manage password/pin entry.